florish/florish/_posts/2017-02-17-holacracy-and-purpose.md

 {{page.title}}
 ==============

-**In Holacracy and other self-management paradigms, purpose is seen as a core concept.
-But what makes purpose so vital for self-managing organizations, and why should you care?**
+**In Holacracy, purpose is seen as the core concept around which everything else revolves.
+But what makes purpose so vital for a self-managing organization, and why should you care?**

 ## A thought experiment